Skip to main content

 Dr. Leo Pruimboom is the director of the Pruimboom Institute and Foundation.
 He is the founder of KPNI, clinical psychoneuroimmunology, which he has been developing for over 3 decades.
 He is an internationally recognised researcher and lecturer and has spoken at over 200 congresses worldwide.
 Furthermore, he is also responsible for developing the Intermittent Living concept, written 6 books and chapters, and published over 35 research papers.

-Itziar Hernandez holds a master’s degree in Clinical Psychoneuroimmunology and in Personalized Nutrition.
+Itziar Hernandez holds a master’s degree in Clinical Psychoneuroimmunology and in currently doing a master in Personalized Nutrition.
 She is a lecturer and scientific director at PNI Europe where she takes part in the development of academic content.
 Previously, she was the CEO of her own practice and has worked as a clinical therapist for over 15 years.

 A new perspective on the endogenous opioid system and its immune-neuro-psychological implications: From mental disorders to immune-related diseases and cancer.
 We will revisit the opioid system from an immune-neuro-psychological perspective, where complex interactions between the brain and the immune system, text and context take place in order to address an important evolutionary question: Are we safe?
 What does safety mean in the light of evolution?
 Not only does the evolutionary viewpoint reframe our understanding of this system, but also brings together the search for “safety and security” and pleasure.
 Matching our evolutionary goals: avoidance of suffering, searching for pleasure and energy conservation.
 Human cultural and technological development have gone through a tremendous breakthrough in the last couple of centuries, and as a consequence the so-called Anthropocene is testing our capacity for adaptation by causing an extreme amount of changes in a short period of time.
 Endogenous opioid peptides are highly context-dependent and are released in response to “natural reward stimuli”, yet modern-day natural stimuli are anything but normal.
 Social defeat, chronic social or economic stress, along with a sum of environmental cues such as chemicals, toxins, sedentary lifestyle or sleep deprivation does not only influence our physiology, but also our interpretation of the environment.
 This affects the opioid balance, which in turn increases the reactivity of our immune and neurological responses by making a “non-dangerous signal” dangerous.
 This mismatch leads to a chronic misbalance of this system, where susceptible people might develop multiple chronic pathologies.
 The opioid system therefore offers us new promising intermittent receptor interventions as immunomodulators in multiple immune-related diseases, chronic pain, malignant tumours, as well as alleviating symptoms of several mental disorders.